GSK and R/GA Ventures are launching a health studio for startups – TechCrunch

 GSK Next, the innovation arm of GlaxoSmithKlein, is launching a new mentorship and business development program.
-Called the Re/Wire Health Studio, the program will eventually select six startups who will win access to nine weeks of mentoring, business development expertise, and cash grants.
+Called the Re/Wire Health Studio, the program will eventually select six startups that will win access to nine weeks of mentoring, business development expertise and cash grants.

 The Re/Wire Health Studio is designed for growth and early-stage startups focused on “everyday health.”
-That means products that aid in detecting long-term health problems, incentivize proactive care, or help someone manage a condition, for example.
-Under the umbrella of “everyday health” the studio will work with startups applying everyday health principals to three areas of focus: oral health, mental resilience, or women’s health.
+That means products that aid in detecting long-term health problems, incentivize proactive care or help someone manage a condition, for example.
+Under the umbrella of “everyday health” the studio will work with startups applying everyday health principals to three areas of focus: oral health, mental resilience or women’s health.

 Companies from all over the world can apply, but they must be prepared to launch in the U.S. with a minimum viable product, or be ready to perform in-market development.
 Applications close September 20, 2021, and the full cohort will be announced in October.

-The Re/Wire Health studio is a joint project between the GSK and R/GA Ventures – which will act as the Studio’s operational partner and help select the cohort.
+The Re/Wire Health Studio is a joint project between the GSK and R/GA Ventures — which will act as the Studio’s operational partner and help select the cohort.

-TechCrunch spoke with Nick Tate, the Vice President of Global Digital Innovation at GSK Consumer Healthcare and head of GSK Next, to talk about what he looks for in a startup, what selected companies will gain from participation, and the types of projects he’s excited to hear more about.
+TechCrunch spoke with Nick Tate, the vice president of Global Digital Innovation at GSK Consumer Healthcare and head of GSK Next, to talk about what he looks for in a startup, what selected companies will gain from participation and the types of projects he’s excited to hear more about.

 This interview has been condensed and lightly edited for clarity.

 TechCrunch: Just to start off, I’d love to have you expand on what you’re looking for in applicants to the GSK Re/Wire Health Studio.
-What are two or three things are you looking for?
+What are two or three things you are looking for?

 Tate: GSK consumer healthcare is extremely ambitious when it comes to our consumers, the science we are trying to drive and the solutions we are trying to create.
 One of the big things we look out for is people who really have got an ambition to make a significant positive dent on the world, and have surrounded themselves with people to create that energy.

 Drive and excitement is one aspect of it.
 Then there’s technical capability.
-We’re looking for companies that are prepared to launch in the US with at least a minimum viable product in service or in-market.
+We’re looking for companies that are prepared to launch in the U.S. with at least a minimum viable product in service or in-market.

 The reason for that is [Re/Wire Health Studio] is about taking a service or a platform and saying: How can we genuinely help?
 How can we deliver value so these propositions can really live in the world and make an impact on everyday health?